 Individual 45%

-' Class Participation 15%
+Class Participation 15%

-Case participation (see explanation) 10%
+Case Memo 15%

-Cultural Insights Memo 20%
+Cultural Insights Memo 15%

-Team base ed 55%
+Team base d 55%

-Country Snapshot Presentation 20%
+Tourn baco Country Snapshot Presentation 15% 00 70

-Opportunity Assessment Memo 10%
+Opportunity Assessment Memo 15%

-Final Project: Product Launch Plan 25%
+Final Project: Product Launch Plan Summary 25%

 Total 100%

-^{} Poor peer evaluations can result in the lowering of your grade by one or more grade levels.
+\ Poor peer evaluations can result in the lowering of your grade by one or more grade levels.
 Peer information is only viewed by me and is not shared with anyone (the student in question, Kellogg, any student).
 This is the only way for me to assess group work outside of class.

-Since there are 2 assigned team presentations, half of the team will present for one presentation and the other half for the second presentation.
+Since there are 2 assigned team presentations, half of the team can [your choice] present for one presentation and the other half for the second presentation.